Rainer Masera

 Rainer Masera (born 6 May 1944) is an Italian academic and economist.
 He was the minister of budget and economic planning from 1995 to 1996.

 Biography

 Masera was born in Como on 6 May 1944.
-He received PhD in economics from the University of Oxford.
+He received a PhD in economics from the University of Oxford.
 Without being a member of any political party Masera served as the minister of budget and economic planning in the cabinet led by Prime Minister Lamberto Dini between 17 January 1995 and 11 January 1996.
-He served in different posts in state and private institutions, including board member of the Bank for International Settlements, member of G10 Deputies, central director of the Bank of Italy, chief executive officer and chairman of Sanpaolo IMI Group and of RFI SpA and expert board member of the European Investment Bank.
+He served in different posts in the state and private institutions, including board member of the Bank for International Settlements, member of G10 Deputies, central director of the Bank of Italy, chief executive officer and chairman of Sanpaolo IMI Group and of RFI SpA and expert board member of the European Investment Bank.

-He is a faculty member at Università degli Studi Guglielmo Marconi in Rome and the dean of the school of business.
+Masera is a faculty member at Università degli Studi Guglielmo Marconi in Rome and the dean of the school of business.
 He has published several articles and a book.